 As you can see, how often you need to swap out your guitar strings depends on a number of factors.
 And you control some of those factors, which means you can reduce the frequency with which you need new strings.

-It’s best to just consider it a part of the job.
+In the end, it’s best to just consider the changing of your strings a part of the job.
 After all, what’s the point of buying the best electric guitar for the money and then playing it with dull-sounding strings.